-This unit will develop your understanding of the socio-cultural impacts of tourism from a global perspective, focusing specifically on the aspects of community development, Indigenous culture, and heritage protection.
+This unit will provide you with a specialised knowledge of the socio-cultural impacts of tourism from a global perspective, focusing specifically on community development, Indigenous cultures, and heritage protection.
 You will understand the importance of using a sustainable tourism approach to critically evaluate the socio-cultural impacts of tourism.
-Topics covered in this unit include: positive and negative socio-cultural impacts; communities in a global context; community well-being; pro-poor tourism; Indigenous cultures; cultural heritage; evolving societies; effective management and engagement strategies.
-The unit will also provide a critical understanding of the concepts of commodification, authenticity and social licence to operate.
+Topics covered in this unit include: positive and negative socio-cultural impacts; evolving societies; communities in a global context; community well-being; pro-poor tourism; Indigenous cultures; cultural heritage; and commodification and authenticity.
+The unit will also develop your understanding of effective engagement and management strategies when developing tourism.

 |Fraction of Full-Time Student Load||0.125|